ThomasRasche/pico-morse-code/README.md

 main.py   outputs 'pico' in morse code using the Pico LED

-morse.py  converts any string of letters/numbers/words you put in, and outputs in morse code using the Pico LED
+morse.py  converts any string (as set within code) of letters/numbers/words you put in, and outputs in morse code using the Pico LED